-What should be understood is that creating a secure cyber-environment is never only about having the best software and technical support.
+Creating a secure cyber environment is never only about having the best software and technical support.
 There are things every practice can do right now, at no cost and with no IT background needed.
-Having the right policies in place, along with the training on and enforcement of, is just as essential to the security of your practice as having the right anti-virus.
-The purpose of this article is to focus on the policies every practice should implement to protect their patients.
+Having the right policies in place, along with the training on and enforcement of, is just as essential to the security of your practice as having the right antivirus.

 - Always follow HIPAA’s minimum necessary standard.
 This means ONLY accessing, discussing, or transmitting the absolute minimum amount of patient info that’s needed for treatment.